MCLDG-zz/fabric-on-eks/README.md

 The EFS should be mounted in /opt/share

 ### Step 3: Prepare the EC2 instance for use
 The EC2 instance you have created in Step 2 should already have kubectl installed.
-However, kubectl will have not context and will not be pointing to any kubernetes cluster.
+However, kubectl will have no context and will not be pointing to any kubernetes cluster.
 We need to point it to the K8s cluster we created in Step 1.

 The easiest method (though this should be improved) is to copy the contents of your own ~/.kube/config file from